marciofao/wp-s3-media-uploader/README.md

 ## Support

 For support, please open an issue on the plugin's GitHub repository or contact the plugin author directly.

+## Knwon Issues
+- Wordpress native xml file content importing fails as the system cannot locate the local file.
+Disable the plugin if you need to use the xml import feature.
+Then re-enable it after the import is complete.

 ## Changelog